GTrialonis/chatgpt-retrieval/README.md

 ### MAKE SURE YOU HAVE THE TREE NECESSARY API keys to run each python script individually or in combination.
-All make sure the PATHS are correct.
+Also make sure the PATHS in each script are correct for your system.

 ### From chatgpt-retrieval choose the 'chatGPT-interface.py', a stand-alone script, to interact with your files, with the files in the data folder and with the Internet.

-## chatgpt.py <-- You can interact as above but on your IDE terminal or system terminal
+## chatgpt.py <-- You can interact as above but only on your IDE terminal or system terminal

 ### This project combines with another script, which is not included here, the 'task-toDo4.py'
 ### ------------------------------------------------------------